The quick answer is YES. Roof battens no matter how you look at them are a structural element of any roof.

 Most forget that suction or uplift causes considerable destruction by the wind to roofs.
 So it is absolutely vital that your engineer makes the correct calculations.
 Engineers are guided by the span tables in AS1684.

-Timber roof battens are generally used when undertaking tile roofs.
+Timber battens are generally used when undertaking tile roofs.
 Whether you are using terracotta roof tiles or concrete roof tiles.

 75 x 45